core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 ~~~~
 {: #fig-bert2 title='PUT with BERT blocks'}

+# Observing Resources over Reliable Transports {#observing}

+This section describes how the procedures defined in {{RFC7641}} for
+observing resources over CoAP are applied (and modified, as needed)
+for reliable transports.
+In this section, "client" and "server" refer
+to the CoAP client and CoAP server.

+## Notifications and Reordering

+When using the Observe Option with CoAP over UDP, notifications from the server set the option
+value to an increasing sequence number for reordering detection on the client since messages
+can arrive in a different order than they were sent.
+This sequence number is not required
+for CoAP over reliable transports since the TCP protocol ensures reliable and ordered delivery
+of messages.
+The value of the Observe Option in 2.xx notifications MAY be empty on transmission
+and MUST be ignored on reception.

+Implementation note: This means that a proxy from a reordering
+transport to a reliable (in-order) transport (such as a UDP-to-TCP
+proxy) needs to process the Observe Option in notifications according
+to the rules in Section 3.4 of {{-observe}}.

+## Transmission and Acknowledgements

+For CoAP over UDP, server notifications to the client can be confirmable or non-confirmable.
+A confirmable message requires the client to either respond with an acknowledgement message or
+a reset message.
+An acknowledgement message indicates that the client is alive and wishes to receive
+further notifications.
+A reset message indicates that the client does not recognize
+the token which causes the server to remove the associated entry from the list of observers.

+Since TCP eliminates the need for the message layer to support reliability, CoAP over reliable
+transports does not support confirmable or non-confirmable message types.
+All notifications are
+delivered reliably to the client with positive acknowledgement of receipt occurring at the TCP
+level.
+If the client does not recognize the token in a notification, it MAY immediately abort
+the connection (see {{sec-abort}}).

+## Freshness

+For CoAP over UDP, if a client does not receive a notification for some
+time, it MAY send a new GET request with the same token as the original request to
+re-register its interest in a resource and verify that the server is still
+responsive.
+For CoAP over reliable transports, it is more efficient to check
+the health of the connection (and all its active observations) by sending a single CoAP
+Ping Signaling message ({{sec-ping}}) rather than individual requests to confirm
+each active observation.
+(Note that such a Ping/Pong only confirms a single hop:
+there is no obligation, and no expectation, of a proxy to react to a
+Ping by checking all its onward observations or all the connections,
+if any, underlying them.
+A proxy MAY maintain its own schedule for
+confirming the onward observations it relies on; it is however
+generally inadvisable for a proxy to generate a large number of
+outgoing checks based on a single incoming check.)

+## Cancellation {#observe-cancel}

+For CoAP over UDP, a client that is no longer interested in receiving notifications can "forget"
+the observation and respond to the next notification from the server with a reset message to cancel
+the observation.

+For CoAP over reliable transports, a client MUST explicitly deregister by issuing a GET request
+that has the Token field set to the token of the observation to be cancelled and includes an Observe
+Option with the value set to 1 (deregister).

+If the client observes one or more resources over a reliable transport, then the CoAP server
+(or intermediary in the role of the CoAP server) MUST remove all entries associated with the
+client endpoint from the lists of observers when the connection is either closed or times out.

 # CoAP over Reliable Transport URIs {#URI}

 CoAP over UDP {{RFC7252}} defines the "coap" and "coaps" URI schemes.
 This document